Saul Goodman: Season 3

 Saul helps Jesse anonymously buy his aunt's house back from his parents with his share of the drug money.
-Saul and Mike bug Skyler White's (Walt's wife) house to find out if she has told anyone about Walt.
+Saul and Mike bug Skyler White's (Walt's wife) house to find out if she has told anyone about Walt's secrets.
 Saul attempts to get Jesse to convince Walt to resume cooking methamphetamine.
 After an altercation between Walt and Skyler's boss Ted Beneke, Mike brings Walt to Saul.
 Walt later figures out that Saul has been bugging his house and attacks him, causing Saul to refuse to launder any more money through Walter Jr.'s website.
 Jesse visits Saul with the methamphetamine he produced and asks for a meeting with Gus, at which Gus agrees to buy Jesse's product, assuming it will be an incentive to Walt.
 Saul sets up a meeting between Jesse and Walt to resolve the issue of Jesse's half of the money from their previous work for Gus.
 Walt agrees to resume meth production for Gus, with Gale Boetticher as his assistant, so Saul changes sides and agrees to launder Walt's new income.

 When Walt's brother-in-law Hank Schrader, a DEA agent, is close to catching Jesse in the recreational vehicle Walt and he use as a meth lab and learning that Walt is with him, Walt calls Saul.
 Saul has his secretary Francesca pose as an Albuquerque Police Department dispatcher falsely claiming that Hank's wife Marie has been in a car accident, luring Hank to the hospital, and giving Jesse and Walt time to destroy the RV.
 Nevertheless, Saul feels guilty about his part in the cruel ruse.
 Frustrated at losing his potential arrest of Jesse, Hank attacks Jesse at his home.
-Saul visits a hospitalized Jesse, who threatens to expose Walt's true identity.
-Saul and Walt consider killing Jesse but decide against it.
+Saul visits a hospitalized Jesse, who threatens to expose Walt as Heisenberg.
+Saul suggests killing Jesse, but Walt is against it.
 Saul tries to convince Jesse to buy commercial properties to launder his money but Jesse rejects the idea.
 Saul discusses plans for money laundering with Skyler and Walt, floating the idea of buying a laser tag business.
 Skyler wants to buy Walt's former employer Bogdan's car wash, believing it is a much more plausible front business.
-Walt visits Saul to discuss Jesse's plan to kill two dealers who work for Gus and killed Jesse's friend Combo and his girlfriend Andrea's brother Tomás.
-Mike, who is working for Gus, threatens Saul in order to obtain Jesse's location, intending to kill him before he acts against the dealers, but Saul sends Mike to the wrong location.
+Walt visits Saul to discuss Jesse's plan to kill two dealers who work for Gus, and who killed Jesse's friend Combo as well as his girlfriend Andrea's brother Tomás.
+Mike, who is working for Gus, threatens Saul in order to obtain Jesse's location, intending to break his legs before he acts against the dealers, but Saul sends Mike to the wrong location.
 Saul then helps Jesse hide and later arranges for Jesse and Walt to meet at the laser tag arcade.